mwojnars/hypertag/docs/index.md

-Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relations between nested elements and thus removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and hence removes the need for explicit closing tags.
-Hypertag provides: advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse with native custom tags (_hypertags_), and much more.
-Authored by Marcin Wojnarski ([LinkedIn](http://www.linkedin.com/in/marcinwojnarski)).
+Hypertag provides advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse with native custom tags (_hypertags_), and much more.
+Authored by [Marcin Wojnarski](http://www.linkedin.com/in/marcinwojnarski).

 **NOTE:** Hypertag is currently in Alpha phase.
 The documentation is under development.

-See the Hypertag's [Github page](https://github.com/mwojnars/hypertag) for a quick start and examples.
+See the Hypertag's **[Github page](https://github.com/mwojnars/hypertag)** for a Quick Start and examples.